dayz9998jp/ASM/README.md

 **Arma Server Monitor** consists of 3 components:

-	ASM.fsm 				- Collects and reports some internal performance states from arma server (or HC) ASMdll.dll 				- Interfaces to ArmaServerMonitor.exe via MMF (Memory Mapped File) ArmaServerMonitor.exe 	- The Monitor itself reads from MMF and displays the values
+	fn_ASM.fsm 				- Collects and reports some internal performance states from arma server (or HC) ASMdll.dll 				- Interfaces to ArmaServerMonitor.exe via MMF (Memory Mapped File) ArmaServerMonitor.exe 	- The Monitor itself reads from MMF and displays the values